svensglinz/svensglinz.github.io/src/content/posts/bachelorThesis.md

 any possible losses of a defaulted counterparty between the time of their default and the unwinding of their positions.

 According to EMIR, initial margin must be calibrated to cover 99% (99.5% for OTC-instruments) of all potential 2-day (5-day) losses of members' portfolios. (ie IM = 99%/99.5% VaR)
 This gives the CCP enough time to orderly liquidate a defaulted member's portfolio without risking its own assets.
+Furthermore, regulation requires Initial Margin to be dynamic such that the
+99% confidence interval ideally holds unconditionally, and not only over a long term average.

 ## Default Fund & Add-Ons
 Since Initial Margin is not meant to cover losses of a members' portfolio in 100% of all cases, the default fund gives additional protection to the clearing house in case a Member's initial Margin